geersch/nestjs-getting-started/docs/05-authentication.md

 nest g s authentication --no-spec
 ```

 The authentication service is responsible for retrieving the user's information and validating the password.
 We need some place to store our user data.
 To keep things simple for now, let's hardcode the users.
-Add a new users service to the authentication module which contains a list of hardcoded users.
+Add a new service to the authentication module which contains a list of hardcoded users.

 ```sh
 nest g s users authentication --no-spec --flat